North Ribblesdale 26 Heath 33

 Eventually Ribb moved the ball away.
 Ashley Whaites took it forward and Fox was on hand for his second try which was converted by Watson to finish the scoring.

 This has been a hard season for Ribb.
-They have lost a lot of players not least their influential forward James Dugdale and the rock solid back Simon Chapman while Steve Moon and Simon Bolland are in New Zealand.
+They have lost a lot of players not least their influential forward James Dugdale and the rock solid back Simon Chapman while Steve Moon and Simon Bolland are

 In all they have used 43 players this season and have done well to come through a torrid last half of the season.